Templates and Instructions for the Transfer of Collections Data

 General Agreement between National Park Service and Smithsonian Institution for Custodianship of National Park Service Natural History CollectionsNPS-SI Agreement - Parks may offer selected specimens to the Smithsonian Institution.
 If the Smithsonian accepts the offer, the Smithsonian will gain permanent custodial responsibility for the specimens, while NPS retains ownership responsibility.

 Agreement between National Park Service and Arizona Board of Regents, University of Arizona, On Behalf of its Laboratory of Tree-Ring Research on Management of NPS Specimens Collected for Tree-Ring AnalysisNPS-Laboratory of Tree-Ring Research - This agreement covers natural history and cultural collections made on national park system lands for the purposes of tree-ring analysis and loaned to and stored and managed by the Laboratory of Tree-Ring Research at the University of Arizona.
 It also covers associated records.
 All past collections and future collections that NPS offers and LTRR accepts will be covered.
+First Amendment.